survivejs/webpack-book/manuscript/developing_with_webpack/02_splitting_configuration.md

 * Push configuration to a library which you then consume.
 Example: [HenrikJoreteg/hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack).
 * Maintain configuration within a single file and branch there by relying on the `--env` parameter.
 Webpack gives us easy access to it.
 Earlier you had to dig the same information through npm, but in webpack 2 this is easy.

 I prefer the last approach as it allows me to understand what's going on easily.
 I've developed a little tool known as [webpack-merge](https://www.npmjs.org/package/webpack-merge) to achieve this.

-Compared to `Object.assign` or a `merge` function you might know from lodash, it does a little more.
+Compared to `Object.assign` or a `merge` function you might know from lodash, *webpack-merge* does a little more.
 It appends arrays and combines objects.
 There's also more control available in the form of strategies although we won't need those in this book.

 ## Setting Up *webpack-merge*